Southall (UK Parliament constituency)

 Southall was a constituency from 1945 to 1983.
 It returned one member (MP) to the House of Commons of the UK Parliament.
 The Labour Party candidate won the seat at each general election and no by-elections took place.

 It lay in local terms administratively in Middlesex, but from 1965, in the London Borough of Ealing.

 After five years it shed roughly its western half to form a new seat, Hayes and Harlington.
 To compensate it took in Hanwell, and later further eastern additions – parts of Ealing.

-Summary of results
+Results

 Its voters, on the national first-past-the-post system, elected a series of three Labour Party candidates during its thirty-eight-year currency.
 Winning majorities ranged from 41.2% in 1945 - the landslide election for the party in which the seat included industrial Hayes to the west to 5.1% at the 1964 election which saw the start of the First Wilson Ministry when its second incumbent, Pargiter, who retired two years later, was aged 67.
 Its final winning majority (in 1979) was 21.5%.